cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 Human error is the bane for may digital curation projects.
 IrishGen is no less effected.
-While typos are generally an annoyance, in IrishGen, they can cause entire systems to go awry.
+While typos are generally an annoyance, in IrishGen and RDF generally, they can cause entire systems to go awry.
 A case in point, a vast number of the entries in IrishGen have the form below:

 ```turtle
 <#Flaithbertach>